Engine coolant diagnostic guide

 Can a head gasket fail without overheating?

-It can, but overheating is a very common cause or symptom.
-Some failures first show as coolant loss, white smoke or rough running.
+It can, but overheating is a common cause or symptom.
+Some failures first show as coolant loss, white smoke, bubbling coolant or rough running.